-All our online shopping experience usually follow the same pattern.
+All our online shopping experiences usually follow the same pattern.
 We browse through many pages of product listings before finding something that we actually like.
-Sometimes these pages take forever to load, which doesn’t add to positive customer experience.
+Sometimes these pages take forever to load, which doesn’t add to a positive customer experience.

 To add up to customer experience, Color Street also partnered with Beauty By Julia, an Instagram beauty and fitness influencer.
 The influencer invites her audience to follow her recommendations and go through Color Street’s catalog to choose nail designs from there.
 Thus, combining interactive content helped Color Street reach their niche audience and get their attention through the recommendations of the influencer, whom they follow and trust.